nhosoya/omniauth-apple/README.md

 When working with a Rails API and a separated client-side application you will want to handle omniauth authentication differently from a fullstack Rails application.

 Usually the flow is as followed:
-1. The client (web browser or ios device for example) authenticate the user directly via AppleJS' API or the native IOS API.
+1. The client (web browser or iOS device for example) authenticate the user directly via AppleJS' API or the native iOS API.
 During this process a popup might appear prompting the user for their credentials or the user might be redirected to a Apple sign in page.
 2. On successful authentication Apple returns a one-time use authorization `code` as well as a identification `id_token`.
 3. Using an HTTP request those params are POSTed to the Rails API's apple omniauth callback route, usually that would be `https://your.api.domain/users/auth/apple/callback`.
 4. The `omniauth-apple` gem will validate the token and code via a server-side request to Apple.
 If both are valid then Apple will return a `access_token` which can be used to find an existing user or create a new one if this is the first time such process is run for that user.